 3) subscribe to and receive notifications if specific port management information for a DS-TT or NW-TT port changes or bridge management information changes.

-Exchange of port management information between TSN AF or NEF and NW-TT or DS-TT is initiated by DS-TT or NW-TT to:
+Exchange of port management information between TSN AF and NW-TT or DS-TT is initiated by DS-TT or NW-TT to:

 - notify TSN AF if port management information has changed that TSN AF has subscribed for.